 This is not your typical Italian trattoria, in fact, best not even call it Italian — it’s Neapolitan!
 This super instagrammable street food spot serves up delicious pizzas and sides made with ingredients brought in fresh from Naples.

-Situated in the lively Montorgueil neighborhood, just next to the Passage du Grand Cerf and around the corner from loads of buzzing bars, Dalmata is a great place to have a quick, quality meal.
+Situated in the lively Montorgueil neighborhood of Paris, just next to the Passage du Grand Cerf and around the corner from loads of buzzing bars, Dalmata is a great place to have a quick, quality meal.

 When you walk through the door, the first thing you’ll see is the impressive silver-tiled Neopolitan oven cooking up perfectly spotted pizzas.
 Why spotted you ask?
 Well, following the Neapolitan tradition, their pizza’s puffy crust gets dark spots on it.
 Hence the name Dalmata — ‘Dalmatian’ in Italian.